mjt323/Cloud-Security-Project/README.md

 - _TODO: Specify which Beats you successfully installed_  I installed Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._  Filebeat collects data that includes files and directorires.
-The Metricbeat focuses on system and memory and collects various data related to those items.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._  Filebeat collects data that includes files and directories.
+It also collects log data that can be forwarded to ElasticSearch.
+The Metricbeat focuses on system and memory and collects various data, metrics, and statistics which can then be sent over to the ElasticSearch.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: